j1mc/ansible-silverblue/roles/flatpaks/README.md

 flatpaks
 ========

 Installs requested flatpak software on the host.
+By default, it will only install and configure the [flathub](https://flathub.org/home) repository.
+Other flatpak remotes are available, though!
+See the `group_vars/all` file and uncomment the repositories that you want to use.

 Requirements
 ------------